 AI Agents: Transforming Data Analytics Through Agentic AI

 AI agents—intelligent software that perceives environments, makes decisions, and takes actions to achieve specific goals—are fundamentally reshaping how people interact with data and systems.
-AI agents are popping up everywhere: agents for sales, customer support, legalheck, there’s even one for fortune telling!
+AI agents are popping up everywhere: agents for sales, customer support, legalheck, there’s even one for fortune-telling!
 With the market for AI agents expected to grow from $5.1 billion today to a $47.1 billion market by 2030, there is a meteoric rise ahead.
 This post will explore how AI agents are taking enterprise data analysis to a new level, and what to expect in this new agentic analytics era.

 Chris Walker